open-resources/stats_bank/content/public/006.Inference for categorical data/Topic Outcome/Inference_for_a_single_proportion_modified_q6_1/Inference_for_a_single_proportion_modified_q6_1.md

           feedback: Correct!
       part2:
         ans1:
           value: False.
-The distribution is not right skewed because the success-failure condition is met.
+The distribution is not skewed as the success-failure condition is met.
-          feedback: Correct.
+          feedback: Incorrect.
         ans2:
           value: True.
 The distribution is right skewed because the success-failure condition is not met.
-          feedback: Incorrect!
+          feedback: Correct!
+In most samples we would expect $\hat{p}$ to be close to 0.08, the true population proportion.
+While $\hat{p}$ can be much above 0.08, it is bound below by 0, suggesting it would take on a right skewed shape.
       part3:
         ans1:
           value: True.
-The difference between the sample proportion and the population proportion is significantly large.
+The difference between the sample proportion and the population proportion is not significantly large.
-          feedback: Correct.
+          feedback: Incorrect.
         ans2:
           value: False.
-The difference between the sample proportion and the population proportion is not significantly large.
+The difference between the sample proportion and the population proportion is significantly large.
-          feedback: Incorrect!
+          feedback: Correct!
       part4:
         ans1:
           value: True.
 The sample is unusual as the proportion is significantly different